carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 {: .callout}

-> ## fromFilePairs
+> ## Create a channel containing a groups of files
 >
 >  1. Use the `fromFilePairs` method to create a channel containing all pairs of fastq read in the `data/yeast/reads` directory and print them.
 >  1. Then use the `fromFilePairs` `size` argument with parameter value 6 and the pattern `data/yeast/reads/*_{1,2,3}_{1,2}.fq.gz`.
-> 2. Compare the output with the previous execution.
 >
 > > ## Solution
 > >